The way we lead our people is the single most important element of the way we lead our organizations.

 -

 Performance is an emergent quality of an organization.
 But what does it emerge from?
-I can help you:
+I help you:

-Revamp performance management systems to focus more on excellence, on continuous support, and on growth, rather than on annual reviews or rigid metrics.
+Revamp performance management to focus more on excellence, on continuous support, and on growth, rather than on annual reviews or rigid metrics.

 -

 A talent strategy answers the question, “How can we increase the overlap between what our people want from their jobs, and what our business needs from our teams?”
-I can help you:
+I help you:

 My most recent book, The Problem with Change: And the Essential Nature of Human Performance, looks at why change is hard on people, and what we can do to draw its sting.
 It has been named the Porchlight Books Best Management and Culture Book of 2024, a Financial Times Best Business Book of the year, and a Globe and Mail Best Business Book of the year.